 You can order your columns as you want just by drag-and-dropping.

-On the right menu you have the two main tools currently provided by ElasTest Log Analyzer: the Filter tool and the Mark tool.
+On the right menu you have the three main tools currently provided by ElasTest Log Analyzer: the Filter tool, the Mark tool and the Config tool.

 Filter tool allows you to do a filtered load of entries.
 You can filter by: